Nadal overcomes injury to reach semi-finals

 It keeps Nadal's bid for a calendar Grand Slam on track and sets up a semi-final against Nick Kyrgios.

-Nadal, who had strapping on his abdomen in his previous match, seemed to be bothered by the same issue again.
+Nadal, who had strapping on his abdomen in his previous match, was bothered by the same issue again.

+The first question he faced after the forehand winner that sealed victory, in a match that at one point he looked like he might not be able to finish, was 'how did you do that?'

+It was the one on anyone's lips who witnessed the events on an enthralled Centre Court.

 - Live scores, results and order of play